High quality data and high quality rights: consolidating Europe's AI ambitions with citizen rights

 About

-However, datasets are typically drawn from the public internet which is frequently embedded with sensitive personal information.
-Special Category Data (SCD) – compiling information such as health conditions, religious beliefs, ethnic backgrounds, political opinions – carries the strongest legal protections under European frameworks like the GDPR.
+However, datasets are typically drawn from the public internet, which is frequently embedded with sensitive personal information.
+Special Category Data (SCD) – compiling information such as health conditions, religious beliefs, ethnic backgrounds and political opinions – carries the strongest legal protections under European frameworks like the GDPR.
 Yet it also seeps into the materials used for training large language models, placing SCD at the intersection of two founding commitments of the European project: the protection of privacy rights and the building of a competitive European economy.

 The European Commission’s Digital Omnibus takes a significant step in addressing this tension by introducing a new legal basis for the incidental processing of SCD during AI training, provided developers apply appropriate safeguards.
 But the design of that framework raises questions about what those safeguards should mean in practice – and whether the current proposals are up to the task.

 How the EU resolves these questions will matter both for the fundamental rights of European citizens and for the capacity of European developers to compete globally.
-This policymakers’ dinner will convene senior decision-makers, regulators, industry leaders, and civil society representatives for a frank conversation about what a workable and rights-respecting framework for SCD in AI training should look like.
+This policymakers’ dinner will convene senior decision-makers, regulators, industry leaders and civil society representatives for a frank conversation about what a workable and rights-respecting framework for SCD in AI training should look like.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.